fortuneiyoha/fem-news-homepage/README.md

 ## Author

 This project was created by **Fortune Iyoha**, a passionate web developer.
-If you'd like to connect with me or see more of my work, you can check out my [social website](https://fortune-io-socials.pages.dev/) or follow me on [Twitter](https://twitter.com/fortuneiyoha) and [GitHub](https://github.com/fortune-i-o).
+If you want to connect with me or view more of my projects, you can visit my [Frontend Mentor profile](https://www.frontendmentor.io/profile/fortune-i-o) or follow me on [Twitter](https://twitter.com/fortuneiyoha) for updates and web development discussions.